2021 Pekan Olahraga Nasional

 The XX National Sports Week (Pekan Olahraga Nasional XX, abbreviated as PON XX), also called PON XX Papua or PON Papua 2021, was the twentieth edition of the Indonesian National Sports Week, hosted by Papua.
 The event took place from 2 October to 15 October 2021.
 Lukas Enembe Stadium was the main venue for this edition, both the opening and closing ceremonies.
-This event was originally going to be held in 2020, but was postponed to 2021 due to Covid-19 pandemic.
+This event was originally held in 2020, but was postponed to 2021 due to COVID-19 pandemic.
 This edition was the first PON held in the province, as well as in the Western New Guinea region and Eastern Indonesian Time areas.

 Bids

 Papua successfully defeated Bali and Aceh to host PON XX / 2020.
 Gaining the most votes in the voting for the prospective host of the National Sports Week (PON) XX in 2020 by winning 66 votes at the Annual Member Meeting of the National Sports Committee of Indonesia (KONI).